 Fredi was born and raised in Jamaica Plain.
 She attended Boston Public Schools in her early years and went on to graduate from high school and college at two institutions that have since closed.

 Neither of her parents had university degrees but they strongly encouraged all of their children to pursue higher education.
-Fredi and her four siblings all went on to graduate from college, law school, business school and doctoral studies.
+Fredi and her four siblings all went on to graduate from college, law school, and business school with some pursuing doctoral studies.

-Fredi’s natural leadership skills flourished in college when she served on the school’s board.
+Fredi’s natural leadership skills flourished in college.
+She later served on the school’s board and Winsor School’s board.
 From early on, she has championed opportunities for women, a cause for which she still cares deeply.

 After marrying her husband, Howard, Fredi began her philanthropic career in earnest.